 - 6 organic eggs

-- Olive oil, about enough to come 1/2 way up the sides of your skillet
+- Olive oil, about enough to come about an inch up the sides of your skillet

 I promised you a secret ingredient right?
 Here it is: